presto-osu/orlis-orcis/orlis/README.md

 ```

 ## Output Format
-The output is a list of class pair in the format of
+The output is a list of class pairs in the format of
 <app class, lib class> printed on the screen.
-This means the app class in the APK file.

 ## Open-Source Apps Benchmarks
 ### Apps:
-The open-source apps are from F-droid.
+The open-source apps are from F-droid repository.
 They are in the tar.gz file
 "./open_source_benchmarks/apps.tar.gz".

 ### Libraries: